 This, in turn, will make it easier to choose whom to entrust the coding and development, as well as decide how to turn the app into a source of revenue.

 Following these tips prepares you for creating an awesome app, reaching your target market, and helping your business grow.

 Now, all you really need is a great idea — and you are ready to start!

-Jill Phillips is a freelance writer from Buffalo, NY.
+Jill Phillips is a freelance writer and content manager at Assignyourwriter.uk hailing from Buffalo.
 She is an aspiring entrepreneur and tech enthusiast who loves to share her insight on various topics.
 When she is not writing, Jill enjoys taking photos and hiking with her dog.
 Connect with Jill via Twitter @jillphlps

 Also published on Medium.